abical/abical.github.io/STEMprojects.md

 ## Abigail's Research and Robotic Projects

+### Turf Wars Robot: GD&Tea (2022)

+For Harvard's Computer Aided Design course, Abigail worked with a team of three other engineering students to design and manufacture a robot that can traverse ramps and transport ball-shaped gems to the field goals.

 ### CHOPSTICKZ (2018)

-As a part of the Engineering Design course at MITES, Abigail joined a team with three other MITES students to design and manufacture a robot to compete in a robotics competition.
+As a part of the Engineering Design course at MITES, Abigail joined a team with three other MITES students to design and manufacture a robot to compete in a robotics competition on a flat field.
 Through their relentless work on CHOPSTICKZ, named after the robot's usage of two incisors, Abigail and her three teammates were awarded with the *MITES Engineering Design Teamwork Award*.